 Only medication prescribed for a student by a physician will be administered by school personnel.
 Medication brought to school must be in a prescription container with the pharmacy label that states the physician's name, name of the medication, and the directions for administering.
 Non-prescription medicines must be in the original container and accompanied by the physician's written request and instruction for administering at school.
 A written request, signed by the parent or guardian must accompany the medication stating the name of the medication, the amount and time it is to be given.
 Medication that is to be given for longer than ten (10) days or "only when necessary" will require a written and signed statement by the physician.
 Forms for the physician's statement are available in the school office.

 EXCLUSION FROM SCHOOL

 The nurse practitioner, principal, administrative assistant, or counselor may exclude any child from school activities who is suffering from or exhibiting the following symptoms:

-- Fever, 100 degrees Fahrenheit or higher
+- Fever, 100 degrees Fahrenheit or higher - A severe cough

-- Any eruption of skin or rash

-- Sore throat or tonsillitis

-• A severe cough